TanWeiYin/Group_J_AI_Project/README.md

 Based on the classification record, it can be deduced that "surprise" performed well in every aspect for the model.
 For the "fear" and "sad" emotion, they usually correctly predicted yet they have relatively high false positive percentage.

-6. Plotting Accuracy and Loss
+#### *`6.
+Plotting Accuracy and Loss`*
    ![Training_Loss_Accuracy](https://github.com/Josie528/BITI1113-A.I.-Project/blob/main/misc/training_loss_accuracy.png)
    The gap between the two plotted line is small so, it has little overfitting.

-7. Define function and Test the Trained Model
+#### *`7.
+Define function and Test the Trained Model`*

    We use k-fold cross-validation to estimate the skill of a method of unseen data like using a train-test split.
 It systematically creates and evaluates different subsets of the dataset.
 Repeated k-fold cross-validation provides a way to improve the estimated performance of a machine learning model.
 Both train-test splits and k-fold cross validation are resampling methods.
 Since we are dealing to model the unknown, we need to use resampling method.
 In the case of applied machine learning, we are interested in estimating the skill of a machine learning procedure on unseen data.
 More specifically, the skill of the predictions made by a machine learning procedure.

    We will also use some static images to test the trained model.
 The example shown here are consisting different image orientation, different size and different number of people.
 It showed that the trained model has somewhat successfully passed the testing stage.

     ```python
     frame = cv2.imread("ethankid.jpg")